Kilim Rugs: Your Extensive Guide Before You Buy

 - How kilims are made

-- What sets kilim’s apart from other rugs
+- What makes kilims different from other rugs

-- How to ensure your kilim rug stays soft and vibrant for years
+- How to care for a kilim rug so it lasts for years

 What Is a Kilim Rug?